-For a dollar or two you can buy kilos, yes kilos, of freshly made bread to take back and savor alone or with any of the small dishes that comprise the rest of Jordan culinary tradition.
+For a dollar or two, you can buy kilos – yes, kilos – of freshly-made bread to take back and savor alone or with any of the small dishes that comprise the rest of Jordan culinary tradition.
 Hummus, ful and falafel are common dishes served in huge quantities to share with friends or guard miserly for yourself.

 When people think of the Middle East, images of hot deserts usually populate the imagination.
-However the weather in the region can be fickle and, depending on the time of year, it can actually be quite chilly.
+However, the weather in the region can be fickle and, depending on the time of year, it can actually be quite chilly.
 Light snow in Amman and northern Jordan is not unheard of.
 Research the weather in all the areas of Jordan you plan to visit and bundle up accordingly.

 Dress isn’t only about the weather though, it’s about cultural expectations.
 Most countries in the region appreciate a certain level of decorum from visitors.
-This doesn’t have to be extreme but it is a good idea to wear light-weight long pants, and for women a shawl when touring around, especially if you plan to visit any religious sites.
+This doesn’t have to be extreme, but it is a good idea to wear light-weight long pants, and for women, a shawl when touring around – especially if you plan to visit any religious sites.

 People are strange.
-I haven’t seen many outwardly negative people while traveling, most of the time everyone is happy to see a tourist and a welcome of some sort is extended.
-Some people are better at this than others and a much smaller percentage are actually sincere about their welcome.
+I haven’t seen many outwardly negative people while traveling – most of the time everyone is happy to see a tourist, and a welcome of some sort is extended.
+Some people are better at this than others, and a much smaller percentage are actually sincere about their welcome.
 Jordan is such a place.

-In fact, not only was the hospitality and kindness I encountered in Jordan effusive, I think the Jordanians may be some of the nicest people I’ve ever met traveling.
-Thailand usually wins this contest, the citizens in the Land of 1,000 Smiles can’t be beat, but Jordan has given them a run for their money.
+In fact, not only was the hospitality and kindness I encountered in Jordan effusive: I think the Jordanians may be some of the nicest people I’ve ever met traveling.
+Thailand usually wins this contest, the citizens in the Land of A Thousand Smiles can’t be beat, but Jordan has given them a run for their money.

 The people I met really wanted me to learn more about them and their country and went out of their way to educate me.
-Yes the food was great, yes there’s tons to do and see, but for more than anything I would return to Jordan just to be around the people again.
+Yes the food was great, yes there’s tons to do and see, but – for more than anything – I would return to Jordan just to be around the people again.

-Amman can be frenetic, but not overly so and there are many quiet nooks and crannies to explore.
+Amman can be frenetic, but not overly so, and there are many quiet nooks and crannies to explore.
 The rest of the country is dynamic and not easily summed up in one word, but your patience and flexibility when exploring the best the country has to offer will always be rewarded with amazing, once-in-a-lifetime experiences.